jhanley634/soft-eng-info/blog/2022-08-08-pre-commit.md

 For routine commits and amends, which haven't been pushed to a central server, I want to see diffs against previous commit.
-I view it as completely reasonable that a WIP work in progress will have unused `import`s and unused variable definitions.
+I view it as completely reasonable that a WIP work in progress will have unused imports and unused variable definitions.
 So I don't ask my hooks to flag such issues at commit time.
 We can worry about that later, when we're ready and we choose to run `mypy` or similar linters,